-The Institute of Medicine made a recommendation in 2011 that 80% of all nurses possess a minimum of a bachelor of science in nursing degree by 2020.
+The Institute of Medicine made a recommendation that 80% of all nurses possess a minimum of a bachelor of science in nursing degree by 2020 (Institute of Medicine, 2011).
 As a result of an influx of nurses returning to school, the shortage of public/community health clinical practice sites led to competition between schools for student placements in community settings.
-Finding appropriate clinical practice sites has become a challenge, not only for nursing students but also for students in all practice disciplines with a required clinical or practice experience component.
+Finding appropriate clinical practice sites has become a challenge, not only for nursing students but also for students in all practice-disciplines with a required clinical or practice experience component.
 Immersive learning in a virtual environment effectively addresses the problem of identifying and securing appropriate community-based sites for practice experiences and provides a safe environment for students to learn how to conduct a windshield survey.
 The use of virtual environments is not limited to nursing or health professions.
-Virtual environments can be used to supplement or enhance practice experiences for a variety of professions within and outside of the health-care spectrum.
+Virtual environments can be used to supplement or enhance practice experiences for a variety of professions within and outside of the healthcare spectrum.
 The development and implementation of a virtual environment is only limited by creativity, imagination, and finances.
 The cost to develop and implement a virtual environment can be managed by starting small and adding additional features over time.

 Simulation, commonly used as a supplemental educational strategy to teach health-care professional students hands-on skills, has become a valuable tool to provide practical experiences in a safe environment before students are expected to function in real-world acute care clinical settings.
 Both high- and low-fidelity simulation is used across disciplines in hospital orientation programs to (i) test basic competence, (ii) practice emergency department or operating room scenarios, (iii) assess readiness for clinical environments (Neil, 2009), and (iv) teach interprofessional team communication skills (Calhoun et al., 2014; Severson et al., 2014).
 The purpose of this paper is to describe how an immersive virtual environment was integrated into a community health nursing course to teach nursing students community health nursing concepts.
 Students are being taught to conduct a windshield survey in an immersive virtual environment referred to as Sentinel City.